 The short answer is yes.
 But…it’s going to be a busy day and you need to be prepared to get an early start!

 I recommend first travelling to Jerez in the morning, visiting the Alcazar and enjoying some sherry tasting before heading to Cadiz for lunch and exploring the city during the afternoon.
 It’s probably ideal to have a car if you want to tackle both of these cities in one day.
 However, if you time your bus and train connections it still possible to do by public transport.

-Another option if you prefer to have a hassle-free Jerez and Cadiz day trip from Seville is to book an organised tour.
-If you choose this option, I recommend booking this tour as it includes transport from your hotel, sherry tasting in Jerez and a ferry ride to Cadiz where you have time to explore the Old Town and Torre Tavira.
+Another option if you prefer to have a hassle-free Jerez and Cadiz day trip from Seville is to book an organised tour on GetYourGuide.
+If you choose this option, then this guided tour is a good option as it includes transport from your hotel, sherry tasting in Jerez and time to explore in Cadiz.
 Click here to check the tour’s availability

 Should You Visit Jerez or Cadiz?

 If you only have time to visit one of Jerez or Cadiz then the choice on which city to choose is really dependant on which part of each city’s unique characteristics interests your most.

 Cadiz is arguably the more beautiful town and if you’re travelling during the warmer months, you have the option to go swimming in the sea along with exploring its historical attractions.
 This can make choosing a Cadiz day trip an appealing option.

 Jerez is definitely the more off-the-beaten-path option and if you’re interested in sherry tasting and learning how it is made, then I would definitely suggest choosing Jerez over Cadiz.

 Both cities are, luckily, blessed with a number of great restaurants. so whichever city you choose you will be sure to enjoy some fantastic Andalucian cuisine during your Jerez or Cadiz day trip from Seville.